kopia/kopia/site/content/docs/Advanced/Kopiaignore/_index.md

 | `?tmp.db`				| Matches files with exactly one character ending with `tmp.db`																	| thesis/atmp.db												| 0 directories, 1 file					|
 | `[a-z]*tmp.db`		| Matches files beginning with characters between `a` and `z`, followed by zero or multiple characters, ending with `tmp.db`	| thesis/abtmp.db </br> thesis/atmp.db </br> thesis/logs/tmp.db	| 0 directories, 3 files				|

 >NOTE Make sure that you have tested your `.kopiaignore` file and the resulting snapshot for correctnes.
-If a file or folder is missing, you will need to adjust the patterns to your needs.
+If a file or folder is missing, you will need to adjust the rules to your needs.